-- 1. C5.1b Calculus of Variations, where C5.1a PDEs for Pure and Applied Mathematicians is an essential pre-requisite. - 2.
-C7.4 Theoretical Physics this is available as a whole-unit only. - 3.
+- 1. C7.4 Theoretical Physics this is available as a whole-unit only. - 2.
 C11.1b Probabilistic Combinatorics, where C11.1a Graph Theory is an essential prerequisite.

-Half units are examined in an examination paper of $1\frac{3}{4}$ hours, unless the synopsis states otherwise; whole units will be examined in a 3 hour exam unless the synopsis states otherwise.
+Half-units are examined in an examination paper of $1\frac{1}{2}$ hours, unless the synopsis states otherwise; whole-units will be examined in a 3 hour exam unless the synopsis states otherwise.